e-runyon/docs/content/javascript/concepts/errors/errors.md

 ## InternalError

 An `InternalError` indicates that the JavaScript engine has encountered a problem with a recursive function.
-A recursive function is one that calls itself until a base condition is met.
+A recursive function will call itself until a base condition is met.
 In situations where no base condition is established or the recursive limit is set too high, an `InternalError` is likely to happen.
 In applications outside of Firefox, this may be interpreted as a `RangeError`.

 > **Note:** `InternalError` is not compatible with all browsers and should not be used in public applications.